 Family Resource Centres across PEI offer programs for parents, parents-to-be, infants, children, and their families.
 These programs provide parent education and support groups, parenting resources, prenatal programs, drop-in play times, toy-lending libraries and outreach for smaller Island communities.

-Families that want information about adopting a child, or birth parents who are thinking about giving a child up for adoption, may contact the government department in charge of the Adoption Program (in May 2014 it is the Department of Community Services and Seniors), or a licensed adoption agent.
+Families who want information about adopting a child, or birth parents who are thinking about giving a child up for adoption, may contact the government department in charge of the Adoption Program, or a licensed adoption agent.

-The family adopting a child must undergo a family assessment, and a social and medical history on the child to be adopted must be completed by an authorized social worker.
+The family adopting a child must undergo a family assessment, and the social and medical history of the child to be adopted must be completed by an authorized social worker.
 If giving a child up for adoption, the birth parents must receive counselling.

-Couples who are sexually active, and do not wish to have a child, should consider birth control.
-Talk to your family doctor or nurse practitioner about the birth control options that best suit your life style.
+Heterosexual couples who are sexually active, and do not wish to have a child, should consider birth control.
+Talk to your family doctor or nurse practitioner about the birth control options that best suit your lifestyle.
 Condoms and some other birth control products are available at most drug stores in the 'Family Planning' section.

-Canada is one of only a few countries with no legal restrictions on abortion.
+In Canada, there are no legal restrictions on abortion.
 Regulations and accessibility vary from province to province.
-In PEI, surgical and medical abortions are available without a doctor's referral through the Women's Wellness Program at the Prince County Hospital in Summerside.
+In PEI, surgical and medical abortions are available without a doctor's referral through the Women's Wellness Program.
 [See Related Resources]